akshat0364/IMDB_sentiment_analysis/README.md

 To use the sentiment analysis model:

 1. Clone the repository.
+2. Download the dataset from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
-2. Install the required dependencies (`requirements.txt`).
+3. Install the required dependencies (`requirements.txt`).
-3. Execute the provided Jupyter notebook or script to train and test the model.
+4. Execute the provided Jupyter notebook or script to train and test the model.

 ## Dependencies